bee drinking pee

 Do bees being attracted to my urine mean I have diabetes?

-This applies to your pet’s urine as well, if bees are consistently attracted to your dog or cat’s urine chances are they’re probably recovering the salt and minerals contained within.
+This also applies to your pet’s urine; if bees are consistently attracted to your dog or cat’s urine, chances are they’re probably recovering the salt and minerals within.

 Places where bees might ingest urine?

-Toilets at festival areas are often inundated with large amounts of bees due to their heavy use.
+Due to their heavy use, toilets in festival areas are often inundated with large amounts of bees.

 Open farmyard areas often attract bees due to the large amounts of animal urine that can be found in small pools around livestock.